 The early years

-Growing up in rural County Tyrone, Northern Ireland at the height of The Troubles, music provided a young Joe with a way to temporarily escape the bleak circumstances around him.
-His love of guitar was ignited after discovering Irish blues legend Rory Gallagher, and shortly after he managed to procure his first instrument, a battered old second hand Woolworth’s Top Twenty guitar.
-The day that changed Joe’s life for good though, was when he saw another Irish great, Gary Moore, play at he UK Monsters Of Rock Festival.
-Joe recalls, “I was blown away by the sheer brilliance of Gary’s playing on every level, and from that moment on, all I wanted to do was play guitar.”
-A hobby quickly turned into a passion, and Joe became obsessed with the instrument, spending all of his free time absorbing the popular hard rock and blues of the day, and gigging around Ireland with his first band Steel Claw.
+Joe’s love of guitar was ignited after discovering Irish blues legend Rory Gallagher, and shortly after he managed to procure his first instrument, a battered old second hand Woolworth’s Top Twenty guitar.
+The day that changed Joe’s life for good, though, was when he saw another Irish great, Gary Moore, play at the UK Monsters Of Rock Festival.
+Joe recalls, “I was blown away by the sheer brilliance of Gary’s playing and from that moment on, all I wanted to do was play guitar.”
+A hobby quickly turned into a passion, and Joe became obsessed with the instrument, spending all of his free time absorbing the popular hard rock and blues of the day and gigging around Ireland with his first band Steel Claw.

 Moving to London